priscillasantana/priscillasantana/README.md

 <p>

 ![english](https://img.shields.io/badge/-english-gray) </br>
-Hello, I am in career transition, studying to become a front end developer. </br>
+Hello, I am a front end developer, focused on React, Javascript and Typescript. </br>
+I am working as a web developer and CMS specialist. </br>
-I've graduated in international relations, but have found my passion in programming. </br>
+My first graduation was in international relations, but I have found my passion in programming, and today i am in college again studying system development and analysis. </br>
-My current goal is to improve myself more each day so that I can succeed in the profession.
+My current goal is to improve myself more each day so that I can be better in the profession I choose.
 </p>